Mucolipidosis alpha/beta can be categorised into Mucolipidosis II, II/III or III, depending on the severity of the symptoms.

-ML II (I-cell disease) and ML III (Pseudo-Hurler Polydystrophy) are closely related diseases, first described in the 1960s.
-The more severe of the two, I-cell disease, was named by Jules Leroy, a Belgian paediatrician and geneticist, for the inclusions he saw in effected individuals’ cells under a microscope.
-Pseudo-Hurler Polydystrophy was described by the French physicians, Maroteaux and Lamy, who found the disease reminiscent of severe MPS I, though milder in its manifestations.
-Both diseases were assigned to the class of Mucolipidosis, I-cell disease as Mucolipidosis II and Pseudo-Hurler Polydystrophy as Mucolipidosis III (or simply, ML II and III).
+Mucolipidosis II (I-Cell Disease) and Mucolipidosis III (Pseudo-Hurler Polydystrophy) were first described in the 1960s.
+The more severe of the two, I-Cell Disease, was named by Jules Leroy, a Belgian paediatrician and geneticist, for the inclusions he saw in effected individuals’ cells under a microscope.
+ML III (Pseudo-Hurler Polydystrophy) was described by the French physicians, Maroteaux and Lamy, who found the disease reminiscent of severe MPS I, though milder in its manifestations.
+Both diseases were assigned to the class of Mucolipidosis, I-Cell Disease as Mucolipidosis II and Pseudo-Hurler Polydystrophy as Mucolipidosis III (or simply, ML II and III).
 Recent molecular studies identified mutations that correlate with the phenotypes (characteristics) seen in the spectrum of Mucolipidosis II and III, leading to revised classification.

 |Revised Classification of Mucolipidosis II and III|